-The purpose of this article is give you the five questions you need to answer to help pair down your choices when shopping for a mountain bike.
-The really fun part come after narrowing down the bikes – test rides!
+The purpose of this article is to give you the five questions you need to answer to help pair down your choices when shopping for a mountain bike.
+The really fun part comes after narrowing down the bikes – test rides!
 Swing by your local ERIK’S and test ride as many MTBs as you want!
 Our experts will help you find the perfect ride.
 No ERIK’S near you, no worries!
 Give us a call or chat and we’ll help you select the best bike for you.

 Now, you might be wondering… why would I need an electric mountain bike?
 (If you already are an electric bike convert, skip to the next question.)
 There are many reasons to consider electric.
 First, they are fun!
 It is tough not to smile as you are ripping around on an electric bike.
 Second, electric bikes allow you to go further.
-They save your legs on the uphill and these bikes ride like an acoustic bike on the downhill.
+They save on your legs during the uphill and these bikes ride like an analog bike on the downhill.
 And finally, did we mention they are fun?!?